Honey has long been praised as a superfood in the wonderful world of nutrition and health, and it certainly is a far better choice than refined sugar.

 Some of these include Swanson Lo Han Sweetener (contains inulin), Kal Monk Fruit Powder, or NuNaturals Lo Han Supreme.

-This sugar-like ingredient is made up of a simple sugar (monosaccharide) that is found in small quantities in certain fruits (such as figs, raisins, and jackfruit), wheat, and some sugary sweeteners like brown sugar and maple syrup.
+This sugar-like ingredient is made up of simple sugar found in certain fruits (such as figs, raisins, and jackfruit), wheat, and some sugary sweeteners like brown sugar and maple syrup.

-100% of allulose is excreted from the body without being metabolized, which is why it has no net carb content and no glycemic index.
-So in other words, our bodies don’t have the ability to use it for fuel.
+100% of allulose is excreted from the body without being metabolized.
+This is why it has no net carb content and no glycemic index.
+So, in other words, our bodies can’t use it for fuel.

-The only word of caution about allulose is the unknown long-term effects it has on the microbiome.
+The only word of caution about allulose is the unknown long-term effects it may have.
 In general, however, allulose has been found to be safe.

-There are many sweeteners out there that have been extensively studied and deemed safe that go beyond this list, such as erythritol, xylitol, organic yacon, and so on, but hopefully this will give you a good starting point.
+There are many sweeteners out there that have been extensively studied and deemed safe that go beyond this list, such as erythritol, xylitol, organic yacon.
+Hopefully, this will give you a good starting point.

-Just remember, while you can indulge in any old zero-carb sweetener from time to time, it’s always best to stay away from sweeteners that will spike blood sugar, such as maltitol, dextrose, maltose, and the like.
+Just remember, while you can indulge in any zero-carb sweetener every so often, it’s best to stay away from sweeteners that will spike blood sugar.

 Ashwell M. Stevia, Nature’s Zero-Calorie Sustainable Sweetener: A New Player in the Fight Against Obesity.
 Nutr Today.
 2015 May; 50(3): 129–134.